Sharrow: History

-Sharrow Ward was urbanized between 1830 and 1850 when Little Sheffield, a village and adjunct to the main town of Sheffield was redeveloped to cope with the rapidly increasing growth in population.
+Sharrow was urbanized between 1830 and 1850 when Little Sheffield, a village and adjunct to the main town of Sheffield was redeveloped to cope with the rapidly increasing growth in population.
 Separated from Sheffield town by the "uninhabited, barren, gorse-covered, Sheffield Moor".
 Industry here was based on water-power provided by Porter Brook with water-wheels at Sharrow Mill (Sharrow Vale Road), Sharrow Forge (Napier Street), and Bennetts’ Wheel (Vulcan Works).
 The latter two mill-dams and Broomhall Cornmill dam off Ecclesall Road were drained and filled-in around 1870 providing land for houses, schools, and new industries.

 The Parish Church of St Mary's, Bramall Lane, was built in 1826 with the help of a government grant to provide churches for "impoverished industrial workers".
 Originally a Chapel of Ease to Sheffield Cathedral standing in open fields, 22 years later, in 1848, St Mary's became a parish in its own right.
 Sharrow and St Mary's was part of Poor Law Union (PLU)/Reg.
 District of Ecclesall Bierlow.

 In 1836 the General Cemetery was opened in Sharrow on the site of a former stone quarry.
 Lying between Cemetery Road, which runs from Sharrow Head to the bottom of The Moor, and Sharrow Brook.

 Bramall Lane was named after the Bramall family, file and graver manufacturers.
 The Bramalls owned "The Old White House" on the corner of Bramall Lane and Cherry Street.